 Another important actor in Middle East security is the small East African country of Djibouti.
-Djibouti sits on the Bab el-Mandeb Strait, through which an estimated 4.8 million barrels of oil a day transited in 2016 (the most recent year for which U.S. Energy Administration data are available) and which is a choke point on the route to the Suez Canal.75 An increasing number of countries recognize Djibouti's value as a base from which to project maritime power and launch counterterrorism operations.
-The country is home to the U.S.'s only permanent military base in Africa, Camp Lemonnier, which can hold up to 4,000 personnel.76
+Djibouti sits on the Bab el-Mandeb Strait, through which an estimated 6.2 million barrels of oil a day transited in 2018 (the most recent year for which U.S. Energy Administration data are available) and which is a choke point on the route to the Suez Canal.
+An increasing number of countries recognize Djibouti's value as a base from which to project maritime power and launch counterterrorism operations.
+The country is home to Camp Lemonnier, which can hold up to 4,000 personnel and is the only permanent U.S. military base in Africa.

 China is also involved in Djibouti and has its first permanent overseas base there, which can house 10,000 troops and which Chinese marines have used to stage live-fire exercises featuring armored combat vehicles and artillery.
-France, Italy, and Japan also have presences of varying strength in Djibouti.77
+France, Italy, and Japan also have presences of varying strength in Djibouti.